Decentralized LTL Enforcement: Enforcement using a Decision based on Global Exploration

 \subsection{Enforcement Algorithm}

-Let $\mathcal{M} = \{M_1, ..., M_n\}$, the set of enforcers.
-Each enforcer runs this algorithm and the enforcer $M_1$ is chosen arbitrarily to be the one initializing the evaluation. $M_1$ also updates its state immediately if it is able to, i.e. if the formula contains an atomic propositions in $AP_1$.
+Let $\mathcal{M} = \{M_1, \ldots, M_n\}$ be the set of enforcers.
+Algorithm~\ref{algo:enforcement:global} is a local algorithm run by each enforcer.
+Enforcer $M_1$ is chosen arbitrarily to be the one initializing the evaluation. $M_1$ also updates its state immediately if it is able to, i.e. if the formula contains an atomic propositions in $AP_1$.
 All the other enforcers start by waiting to receive a \tcl.
-Each enforcer takes its local observation of the global event $\sigma \in \Sigma$ emitted by the system as input.
+Each enforcer $M_j$ takes its local observation of the global event $\sigma \in \Sigma$ emitted by the system as input.
 Once the computation is over, they output their local observations of the event $\sigma' \in \Sigma$, that is different from $\sigma$ iff $u \cdot \sigma \in bad(\varphi)$, where $u$ is the trace up until the current timestamp t, $u \in \Sigma^*$.
-They also build the formula $\varphi^{t+1}$ based on the emitted event.
-Details are given in Algorithm 3.
+The enforcer also builds the formula $\varphi^{t+1}$ based on the emitted event.